 Mitra Gusheh is a social impact practitioner with 20 years of experience across the higher education and social sectors.
 She currently leads the Social Impact team, who facilitate the connection between community and the university and work to build capacity and enable enhanced contribution to society.
 Previously, Mitra was an Academic with the School of Design, Architecture and Building at UTS.
 She has also worked for a range of not-for profit organisations where she was responsible for the strategic design, development and implementation of large-scale social change programs.

-Thea McKenzie, Acting Assistant Manager, Department of Industry, Science and Resources
+Isabelle King, Acting Assistant Manager, Science Policy, Department of Industry, Science and Resources

 Associate Professor Erica Southgate, Associate Professor of Emerging Technologies for Education, University of Newcastle Associate

 Professor Erica Southgate is an equity champion, maker of computer games for literacy learning, a technology ethicist, and lead researcher on the ‘VR School Study’, the longest-running research on embedding immersive virtual reality into classrooms.
 Her latest book is ‘Virtual Reality in Curriculum and Pedagogy: Evidence from Secondary Classrooms’ (Routledge).

 University of Sydney Sleek Geeks Science Eureka Prize